 With the right planning, a vacation can be a unique opportunity to get away from both the demands of work and the normal day-to-day drudgery of life at home.
 Under a sunny sky or in a cozy lodge sheltered from winter elements, you may find a unique form of rest and burnout recovery through restorative travel.

-A brain experiencing burnout often struggles to find be interested in things and to experience excitement- similar to a brain experiencing depression.
-A change of scenery, such as a restful vacation in a distant (or not so distant) destination can be a way to help our brain rekindle those neural pathways involved in interest and excitement.
+A brain experiencing burnout often struggles to be interested in things and to experience excitement- similar to a brain experiencing depression.
+A change of scenery, such as a restful vacation in a distant (or not so distant) destination can help.

 Collected from both my own experience and a deep dive into related conversations that have taken place on the travel forums of the World Wide Web, here’s a list I’ve collated of the best destinations for burnout recovery vacations: